aws-solutions-library-samples/guidance-for-supporting-video-analysis-as-a-service-on-aws/README.md

-# Guidance for Retail Video Analytics on AWS
+# Guidance for Video Analytics Infrastructure on AWS

 The Guidance title should be consistent with the title established first in Alchemy.